helix-editor/spellbook/README.md

 # Spellbook

-Spellbook is a Rust spellchecker library compatible with the Hunspell dictionary format.
+Spellbook is a Rust spellchecking library compatible with the Hunspell dictionary format.

 ```rust
 fn main() {